223877540-KC-Mashele/LOGIN-FORM-HTML-CSS-JS/README.md

 images/photo.jpg
 Open index.html in your web browser to view the login page.

-Usage
+## Usage
-Login Form:
+### Login Form:

-Enter your email address and password, then click the "Login" button.
+- Enter your email address and password, then click the "Login" button.
-Use social media icons to log in with Facebook, Google, or LinkedIn.
+- Use social media icons to log in with Facebook, Google, or LinkedIn.

   Forgot Password:

-Click the "Forgot your password?" link if you need to reset your password.
+- Click the "Forgot your password?" link if you need to reset your password.

  Register:

-Click the "Register here" link to navigate to the registration page if you don't have an account.
+-Click the "Register here" link to navigate to the registration page if you don't have an account.

-Registration Form:
+### Registration Form:

-Fill in your full name, email address, password, confirm your password, and phone number.
+- Fill in your full name, email address, password, confirm your password, and phone number.
-Click the "Register" button to create your account.
+- Click the "Register" button to create your account.
-Use social media icons to register with Facebook, Google, or LinkedIn.
+- Use social media icons to register with Facebook, Google, or LinkedIn.

-Contributing
+### Contributing
 If you want to contribute to this project, please fork the repository and submit a pull request with your changes.
 Make sure to follow the coding style and include tests for any new